browsermt/bergamot-translator/doc/Unified_API.md

 	// Alignment information b/w original and translated text for AlignmentType specified in TranslationRequest; An optional result (it will have no information if not requested in TranslationRequest)
 	Alignment alignment;

-	// Information regarding how individual sentences of originalText map to corresponding translated sentences in joined translated text (translatedText); An optional result (it will be empty if not requested in TranslationRequest);
+	// Information regarding how individual sentences of originalText map to corresponding translated sentences
+        // in joined translated text (translatedText); An optional result (it will be empty if not requested in TranslationRequest);
+        //       An example:
+        //       originalText (contains 2 sentences)              = "What is your name?
+My name is Abc."
+        //       translatedText (contains 2 translated sentences) = "Was ist dein Name?
+Mein Name ist Abc."
+        //       sentenceMappings = [
+        //                   {"What is your name?", "Was ist dein Name?"},  // A pair of Sentence 1 of originalText (originalText[0]) and corresponding translated sentence in translatedText (translatedText[0])
+        //                   {"My name is Abc", "Mein Name ist Abc."}       // A pair of Sentence 2 of originalText (originalText[1]) and corresponding translated sentence in translatedText (translatedText[1])
+        //                 ]
+        //
 	std::vector<std::pair<std::string_view, std::string_view>> sentenceMappings;

     public: